 First-aid kit - what should I pack?

 A first-aid kit is very useful, especially if you travel to an area that has little infrastructure.
-A first-aid kit includes drugs for diarrhea, insect bites, sunburns, pain, eyes and ear infections, cough and runny nose, bandages, antibiotics and antimalarial drugs.
+It should include drugs for diarrhea, insect bites, sunburns, pain, eyes and ear infections, cough and runny nose, bandages, antibiotics, and antimalarial drugs, like Malaria Prophylaxis.

 What should I do if I get diarrhea?

-If you get mild diarrhea, it is usually sufficient to drink plenty of fluids and possibly an antidote.
-In case of severe diarrhea associated with fever, convulsions and vomiting, you should definitely consult a doctor.
-Get a medication for diarrhea prescribed before you travel.
+If you get mild diarrhea, it is usually sufficient to drink plenty of fluids and use proper medication.
+In case of severe diarrhea associated with fever, convulsions, and vomiting, you should definitely consult a doctor.
+We advise you to get a prescription for diarrhea medication before you travel.

 What should I consider before traveling to a malaria area?

-If you travel to an area that is at risk of malaria, it is recommended that you take medicines for malaria as a prophylaxis.
-At Apomeds, you can order Doxycycline and Malarone online.
-Please note that one should start taking the products a day or two before the start of the journey.
+If you travel to an area where you are at risk of getting infected with malaria, we advise you to take medicines to prevent the infection, such as prophylaxis.
+At Apomeds, you can order Doxycycline and Malarone Prophylaxis online.
+Please note that you should start taking the products a day or two before traveling!

 Malaria - the infectious disease of the tropics and southern tropics

-About 40 percent of the world's population in over 100 countries are at risk of malaria, with Africa being hit hardest.
-Every year, about 243 million people get infected with the infection caused by parasites.
-Pathogens are the so-called Anopheles mosquito, a type of plasmodium that relies on humans as an intermediate host.
+About 40 percent of the world's population, in over 100 countries, is at risk of malaria, with Africa being affected the most.
+Every year, about 243 million people get infected with diseases caused by certain parasites.
+In this case, the pathogen is the so-called Anopheles mosquito, a type of plasmodium that relies on humans as an intermediate host.
 These mosquitoes are mainly active at sunset and dusk.

-An infection with malaria can have serious consequences, so if you are in a malarial area or have visited one and there is even a suspicion of infection, you should be examined immediately.
+Infection with malaria can have serious consequences, so if you are in a malarial area or have visited one and there is even a slight suspicion of infection, you should be examined immediately.

-However, malaria mostly causes breathing difficulties, blood sugar changes, kidney and liver failure, jaundice, dehydration and spontaneous bleeding.
-Malaria is a serious disease that should be treated quickly.
+However, malaria mostly causes breathing difficulties, blood sugar changes, kidney and liver failure, as well as jaundice, dehydration, and spontaneous bleeding.
+Malaria is a serious disease that should be treated quickly!

 Malaria Drugs and Prophylaxis at Apomeds

-Apomeds has two medications for both treatment and prophylaxis.
-Doxycycline and Malarone.
-Malarone is especially used for treatment.
-Doxycycline is an antibiotic and is especially useful as a malaria prophylaxis.
+Apomeds has two effective malaria medications, Doxycycline and Malarone.
 Both medicines require a prescription.
-You can order the drug and prescription online at Apomeds.
-Fill in a medical questionnaire.
-A doctor will check this and prescribe you a prescription.
-The prescription is sent to a mail-order pharmacy, which sends the drug quickly and easily, directly to your home.
+You can start an online diagnose, at Apomeds!
+All you have to do is complete a medical questionnaire.
+After that, a doctor will check your answers and issue you a prescription.
+The prescription is sent to a mail-order pharmacy, which sends the drug directly to your home.
 At Apomeds, the delivery services are free of charge!
 More information on how Apomeds works can be found here.